-- Active.
+• Active.
 SL1 has created an event record.
-The event might appear on the Events page, or it might be masked or nested as a topology event, and therefore not appear on the Events page. - Masked.
+The event might appear on the Events page, or it might be masked or nested as a topology event, and therefore not appear on the Events page.

+- Masked.
 The event record is Active and appears on the Events page as a masked event.
 On the Events page, masked events can be caused by event masks or topology events.
 Masked events are nested under the event with the highest severity or under the parent event.
-The magnifying-glass icon () appears to the left of the event with the highest severity or the parent event.
+The magnifying-glass icon (\mathbb{R}) appears to the left of the event with the highest severity or the parent event.
 When you click on the magnifying-glass icon, the nested events appear. - Cleared.
 The event has been removed from the Events page.
 When you clear an event, you remove only a single instance of the event from the current display on the Events page.
 If the event occurs again on the same entity, it will reappear on the Events page. - Prepending.
 An alert triggered the event, but additional criteria must be met before SL1 creates an event record.
+Prepending events are grayed out in device logs.